Haircuts and hairstyle maintenance have always been things I have...dreaded.

 But during my senior years, I’d somehow gotten more conscious of how I looked.
 I began to worry about my hairstyle, at times catching myself staring into my mirror like the Lady of Shalott, transfixed for long moments while combing and re-combing, and even administering the occasional splatter of gel.
 This may explain why I sometimes had to run late to class, with or without taking...shortcuts.

 Now, to avoid this education-depriving ritual, I keep my hair short, which means I frequently need to get haircuts.

 Making hair decisions

-Cutting hair can be symbolic of change, a rite of passage, a shedding of the before-you—and a pop culture trope that continues to be repeated: Tris in Insurgent, Prince Zuko in Avatar: The Last Airbender, and, famously, Mulan in, well, Mulan.
+Cutting hair can be symbolic of change, a rite of passage, a shedding of the before-you—and a pop culture trope that continues to be repeated: Tris in Insurgent, Prince Zuko in Avatar: The Last Airbender, and, famously, Mulan in Mulan (huh).

 If you are more risk-averse, consider revisiting past photos of yourself and reliving your haircuts of yesteryear.
-Maybe, flipping through, you will find an on-point hairstyle of yourself that you want to reassume.
+Maybe you'll find an on-point hairstyle of yourself that you want to reassume.

 Alternative ways of getting a haircut

 I have never tried cutting my own hair, lest I Van Gogh myself.
 I don’t want to have my floormates cutting my hair over some toilet in the shared bathroom, either.